archaeojsc/SAA_2023_Limits_Arch_Inference/SAA_2023_Limits_Arch_Inference.md

 | 6  | [Raab & Goodyear (1984)](https://doi.org/10.2307/280018)                                    | Critiqued the over-reliance on middle-range theories and abstract models in capturing the complexity of human behaviors in archaeological records.          | -         |
 | 7  | [Gheorghiade et al. (2023)](https://doi.org/10.1007/s10816-023-09627-4)                    | Proposed the concept of "Entropology" to move beyond simple entropy measures, emphasizing the need to account for complexity and uncertainty in the data.    | -         | -->

-## Channels, Classification, and Signal
+## Evaluating Archaeological Information "Channels"

 ![Schematic representation of information transmission [Fig. 1 @Justeson1973, p.
 133].](Justeson_1973_figure_1.png)